 Applying for training compensation

 If you meet the requirements for training compensation and you have prepared a training plan, you can apply for training compensation from the Employment Fund.
-Employers can apply for training compensation after the end of the insurance year when the payroll report is submitted for 2018.
-As of 2019, payroll information is reported to the Incomes Register but applications for training compensation must still be submitted to the Employment Fund.
+Payroll information is reported to the Incomes Register but applications for training compensation must still be submitted to the Employment Fund.
 Send the training compensation application on our online service by the end of January in the year following the insurance year.

 |Apply for training compensation on our online service|